jameshgrn/rulesofriveravulsion/README.md

 poetry run zsh plot_figures.zsh
 ```

-Currently, the BASED model is commented out of the zsh script.
-To fully train the BASED model, you can uncomment the line in the zsh script.
-Note that the BASED model may require a separate environment due to the dated dependencies of the scikit-optimize library.
-However, models, data, and results are provided in the `based` directory.
+Currently, the BASED model is commented out of the zsh script as it takes a few hours to train test and validate.
+To fully train the BASED model, you can uncomment the line in the zsh script. *Note that the BASED model may require a separate environment due to the dated dependencies of the scikit-optimize library.
+However, models, data, and results are provided in the `based` directory.*

 ### Figures